 \subsubsection{Software}

-We wrote our sniffing program in C++, which is multi-threaded and uses packet capture library \textit{libpcap}.
-For each detected PRB, our sensors send \cite[Sec.~II-B]{determe2020forecasting} ``\textit{i) an anonymized MAC address of the PRB, ii) the timestamp of detection iii) a received signal strength indicator (RSSI) value, which is a number quantifying the received power}".
-We stress tested our sensors to ensure neither the WiFi dongle nor the Raspberry Pi fail to handle large PRBs transmission rates.
+The sniffing program has been written in multi-threaded C++ and uses packet capture library \textit{libpcap}.
+For each detected PRB, sensors send \cite[Sec.~II-B]{determe2020forecasting} ``\textit{i) an anonymized MAC address of the PRB, ii) the timestamp of detection iii) a received signal strength indicator (RSSI) value, which is a number quantifying the received power}".
+Stress tests of the sensors have revealed that neither the WiFi dongle nor the Raspberry Pi fail to handle large PRBs transmission rates.